Douglas E. Dickey: Biography

 Douglas Dickey was born on December 24, 1946, in Greenville, Ohio.
 He graduated from grammar school in 1961, and from high school in 1965.

-On December 13, 1965, he enlisted in the U.S. Marine Corps Reserve at Cincinnati, Ohio, and was discharged to re-enlist in the Regular Marine Corps on April 11, 1966.
+On December 13, 1965, Dickey enlisted in the U.S. Marine Corps Reserve at Cincinnati, Ohio, and was discharged to re-enlist in the Regular Marine Corps on April 11, 1966.

-In June 1966, after completing recruit training at the Marine Corps Recruit Depot San Diego, California, he was transferred to the Marine Corps Base at Camp Pendleton, California, where he underwent individual combat training with the Second Infantry Training Regiment, graduating in August 1966.
+In June 1966, after completing recruit training at Marine Corps Recruit Depot San Diego, California, Dickey was transferred to the Marine Corps Base at Camp Pendleton, California, where he underwent individual combat training with the Second Infantry Training Regiment, graduating in August 1966.

-The following October, he joined Company B, 1st Battalion, 4th Marines, 3rd Marine Division, in the Republic of Vietnam.
+The following October, Dickey joined Company B, 1st Battalion, 4th Marines, 3rd Marine Division, in the Republic of Vietnam.
 While attached to this unit, he participated in Operation Prairie.
-He was promoted to private first class on October 1, 1966.
+Dickey was promoted to private first class on October 1, 1966.

-On November 8, 1966, he was transferred to Company C, 1st Battalion, 4th Marines, 3rd Marine Division, and participated in combat against the Viet Cong, in Operations Deckhouse, Desoto and Beacon Hill.
+On November 8, 1966, Dickey was transferred to Company C, 1st Battalion, 4th Marines, 3rd Marine Division, and participated in combat against the Viet Cong, in Operations Deckhouse, Desoto and Beacon Hill.
 It was during the latter engagement that he was mortally wounded on March 26, 1967.

-He is buried in Brock Cemetery, Darke County, Ohio.
+Dickey is buried in Brock Cemetery in Darke County, Ohio.